AdamVictory/Oaxaca-Taco-Bar/README.md

 This is the website of Oaxaca Taco Bar, a new Mexican restaurant that has just opened up in the heart of Dublin.
 The website will serve as an online means for new and returning customers to gain key information about the new restaurant.

-The main aim of this project is to contruct an aesthetic, easily-navigable, responsive and modern website which substantially improves the business potential of the new restaurant.
+The main aim of this project is to contruct an aesthetic, easily to use, responsive and modern website which substantially improves the business potential of the new restaurant.
 It will be constructed using HTML & CSS.
 The full list of technologies used can be found further down.

 [Live link to website](https://adamvictory.github.io/Oaxaca-Taco-Bar/index.html)